Nuriadj/TFG/README.md

 * 4/4/22

-	- **CORREO:** Parece que a menos que indiques de forma explícita cuántos cores quieres utilizar, sólo se utiliza uno, por lo que esto explicaría que los tiempos fueran iguales para todos los niveles de saturación: "This configuration argument allows you to specify the number of cores to use for the task.
+	- **CORREO 4/4/2022:** Parece que a menos que indiques de forma explícita cuántos cores quieres utilizar, sólo se utiliza uno, por lo que esto explicaría que los tiempos fueran iguales para todos los niveles de saturación: "This configuration argument allows you to specify the number of cores to use for the task.
 The default is None, which will use a single core."

 	n_jobs= -1
 	DataSet: El 10% de **10% Kdd_cup99**